 Checking and savings accounts are also considered as assets.
 The total amount in savings will be considered an asset unless the account is specifically designated under a plan for self-sufficiency for a person with a disability under Social Security Administration guidelines.
-Checking accounts are also assets under HUD guidelines; however, since most checking accounts are used primarily as a pass-through for receipt of income and payment of monthly household expenses, only the amount in the checking account in excess of \$1000.00 will be considered to be an asset.
-The PHA may grant an exception to this threshold if the family states and the PHA can verify that regular household expenses such as rent, utilities, food, etc., exceed that threshold.
-Verification of these accounts will be made first, from a bank verification form completed by the bank.
-If the bank charges either the resident or PHA more than \$5.00 per Bank Statement, then the PHA will use bank statements and passbooks.
-Bank statements for at least six (6) consecutive months will be requested for verification of balances in checking accounts.
-For threshold exceptions, original billings, rental receipts and related documents will be required.
+Checking accounts are also assets under HUD guidelines; however, since most checking accounts are used primarily as a pass-through for receipt of income and payment of monthly household expenses, only the amount in the checking account in excess of \$5,000.00 will be considered to be an asset.
+In determining the value of the checking and/or savings account, the PHA will use the average balances of the last two (2) consecutive month bank statements verified/generated by a third-party source dated within 60 days preceding the reexamination or PHA request date.